erik-riklund/forma/README.md

 ### Build with structure, render with purpose. 🚀
 > _Please note that this project is a work in progress_ 😃

-The **Forma Suite** is a collection of modular, purpose-driven tools designed to streamline the development of server-rendered applications.
+The **Forma Suite** is a collection of purpose-driven tools designed to streamline the development of server-rendered applications.

 | Package            | Description |
 |--------------------|-------------|